Kelly Williams

-Kelly Williams (born February 7, 1982) is a Filipino-American professional basketball player for the TNT Tropang Giga in the PBA.
+Kelly Williams (born February 7, 1982) is a Filipino-American professional basketball player for the TNT Tropang 5G in the PBA.
 He played collegiate basketball at Oakland University, an NCAA Division I school in the United States, and he also represented the Philippines in international competitions.

 Early life

 Williams was born in Detroit, Michigan to an American father and a Filipina mother.
 He is the youngest of three children.
 His father died of cancer at the age of 69 when he was seven years old.
 He attended Martin Luther King High School where he played in the Detroit PSL basketball league.

 As a senior, Williams was the co-captain of the team.
 He was named an all-district and all-state player as he averaged 35 points, 14 rebounds, four blocks, three steals, and two assists per contest.
-During that time, the Crusaders were ranked in the state as high as number one, and was only defeated in the semi-final round of the state championships.
+During that time, the Crusaders were ranked in the state as high as number one, and was only defeated in the semifinal round of the state championships.

 Williams completed high school in 2000.
 During his four years, Martin Luther King had a 68–16 win-loss record.
 He also finished as a two-time all-league honoree.